joannakl/cs102/projects/project1_logs.markdown

 	`public Session (Record login, Record logout)`

 	A valid pair of records has to have matching usernames and matching terminal numbers (otherwise they do not represent a single login session).
 The `login` record cannot be `null`.
-    The `logout` record can be `null` (this indicates that the user is still logged in on the system).
+    The `logout` record can be `null` (this indicates that the user is still logged in on the system; make sure that other methods in this class can handle the `null` value for the logout record without causing `NullPointerException` during execution).
 The time associated with the login time should be no greater than the time associated with the logout time.

     If this constructor is called with invalid parameters, it should throw an instance of `IllegalArgumentException` with an appropriate message.